 There’s another P. hirsutiusculus in that other Olivella shell in the right-side of the photo, but it did not want to have its picture taken.

 All told it has been a very satisfying week.
 I may have overtaxed my concussed brain a little bit.
 My plan for the weekend is to revert back to the rest-and-do-nothing routine to let my brain recover.
-In the meantime I'll leave you with a visual and audio reminder of what it was like this morning.
-Enjoy!
+Totally worth it!